arkime/arkime/capture/plugins/lua/README.md

 ### session:table()
 Return a table that can be used to set/get lua variables to share state across all callbacks for session
 * returns = a lua table

+### session.protocol
+Returns a string containing the protocol.
+Since this is HTTP is is always (?) "tcp"

+### session.addr1
+Returns a string containing the source IP address.

+### session.addr2
+Returns a string containing the destination IP address.

+### session.port1
+Returns the source port as a number.

+### session.port2
+Returns the destination port as a number.

 ## MolochHttpService